 The federal government is running on an annual deficit.
 The government has no politically acceptable alternatives other than to “print” new currency into existence.
 While that happens inflation will creep into the general economy in the form of price inflation.
 And one day, maybe in the not too distant future, we may likely see a rapid flare up with hyperinflation.

-The bottom line is: As long as the dollar's value continues to go down, people will continue to resort to real estate as a hedge against inflation.
+As long as the dollar's value continues to go down, people will continue to resort to real estate as a hedge against inflation.
 Moreover, this will contribute significantly to the future demand for real estate.
-T hus creating an increase in real estate property values.
+Thus creating an increase in real estate property values.

 Risks to Avoid When Using Leverage in Real Estate

 What is the downside of using leverage in real estate?
 Leveraging real estate to build wealth sounds perfect, but it comes with risks.
 And it is the risks of leveraging real estate that cause the horror stories that scare many from trying.
 What are the risks you need to avoid when leveraging real estate?
 And what can you do to minimize the damage when these things happen?